GoatDevTeam/docs/README.md

-# docs
-The Documentations for Goat Scripts
+# Documention for all of goat scripts

+## Paid Scripts
+- Goat Garage